noobpk/auto-change-tor-ip/README.md

 # Tool Auto change tor ip
 Automatically change ip address tor over time when accessing the internet.
 Make it private and safe for you.

-> Currently the tool is supported on MacOS and Kali Linux
+> Currently the tool is supported on MacOS and Kali Linux / Ubuntu

 # Usage
 1. Git clone https://github.com/noobpk/auto-change-tor-ip.git